 Chrome offers built-in password manager tool to save your passwords when you login to websites.
 Once saved, Chrome will autofill the passwords on login and registration forms whenever you open the website.
 In our earlier article, we have explained how to view and delete the saved passwords in Chrome browser.
 However, many users asked us how to bulk download all the passwords and upload back again.
 Therefore, in this article let us discuss about downloading all saved passwords from Chrome in a CSV file and uploading multiple passwords back to the browser.

-1. Why You Need to Download Passwords?
+Why You Need to Download and Upload Passwords in Bulk?

 - Changing operating system (may be from Windows to Mac).

 - Wanted to modify the new passwords in bulk and re-upload into Chrome.